lanej/cistern/README.md

 tag.attributes[:creator] #=> { 'id' => 2, 'name' => 'phil' }
 ```

-Foreign keys can be updated with association writing by overwriting the writer.
+Foreign keys can be updated with with the association writer by aliasing the original writer and accessing the
+underlying attributes.

 ```ruby
 Blog::Tag.class_eval do